 The L’Ange Dechu, or Fallen Angel, may be one of the hottest artworks ever made.
 A winged nude shields his face behind flexed arms.
 His mane of hair snaps in the wind, and brows curl over red-rimmed eyes and a tear of anger.
-His body, of course, is perfect.
+His body is perfect.
 His posture appears reposed, but each muscle is flexed with potential energy.
 Cast from heaven—this is the moment before he rises again.

 The year was 1847, and the 24-year-old Alexandre Cabanel was well on his way to becoming one of the foremost geniuses of French academic painting.
 Cabanel had joined the École des Beaux-Arts in Paris at 17, had exhibited work in the Paris Salon at 21, and won the prestigious Prix de Rome scholarship at 22.
 Cabanel’s early work played to the academic tastes of the time, focusing on religious themes.
 His painting in the salon was of a sorrowful Christ in the Guardian of Olives.
 His Prix de Rome winner was another Christ, this time on trial at the Praetorium, confronted by Pontius Pilate.
 But these paintings, while skillful, lack any real emotion.
 Jesus looks dispassionate.
-Perhaps salon tradition dictated a sleepy Jesus, but it looks like Cabanel was playing it safe.
+Did salon tradition dictated a sleepy Jesus, or was Cabanel playing it safe?

 And then in 1846, Cabanel hit a speed bump.
 Pulling from classical Greek theater, he painted a large-scale nude of the athletic Orestes, son of Agamemnon, and the academy judges hated it.
 “An oversized and inept composition” was their savage feedback.

 Enter the sexy angel.
 You know who he is.